-- the medical condition, its triggers, signs, symptoms and treatments - the pupil's resulting needs, including medication and other treatments, times, facilities, equipment, testing, dietary requirements and environmental issues - specific support for the pupil's educational, social and emotional needs - the level of support needed including in emergencies - who will provide support, their training needs, expectation of their role, confirmation of their proficiency and cover arrangements - who in school needs to be aware of the child's condition and the support required - arrangements for written permission from parents to the headteacher for medication to be administered by a member of staff or self-administered (children who are competent should be encouraged to take responsibility for managing their own medicines and procedures, with an appropriate level of supervision) - separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the child can participate - confidentiality - what to do if a child refuses to take medicine or carry out a necessary procedure - what to do in an emergency, who to contact and contingency arrangements - where a child has SEND but does not have an Education, Health and Care plan, their special educational needs should be mentioned in their individual healthcare plan - IHCPs should be kept in the child's class medical file
+• the pupil's resulting needs, including medication and other treatments, times, facilities, equipment, testing, dietary requirements and environmental issues - specific support for the pupil's educational, social and emotional needs - the level of support needed including in emergencies • who will provide support, their training needs, expectation of their role, confirmation of their proficiency and cover arrangements • who in school needs to be aware of the child's condition and the support required • arrangements for written permission from parents to the headteacher for medication to be administered by a member of staff or self-administered (children who are competent should be encouraged to take responsibility for managing their own medicines and procedures, with an appropriate level of supervision) • separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the child can participate confidentiality • what to do if a child refuses to take medicine or carry out a necessary procedure • what to do in an emergency, who to contact and contingency arrangements • where a child has SEND but does not have an Education, Health and Care plan, their special educational needs should be mentioned in their individual healthcare plan Emergencies • Medical emergencies will be dealt with under the school's emergency procedures. • Where an Individual Healthcare Plan (IHCP) is in place, it should detail: What constitutes an emergency.